Jre1622/dream-auto/info.md

     -Consider adding a top banner or something that uses logic to check the time and if we are there it has a nice green check mark or not if closed
     -make sure to add the indexes on the database for where we query the inventory page
     - Change the heart in the inventory page to a call button icon which auto calls
+    - Add a thing to the Vin Section so that is has the copy icon and when clicked or tapped auto copies